binraker/RAT-TinyML-record/README.md

 CAD for case: https://gallery.autodesk.com/projects/169803/camerawifiai-platform

+To get the data from the sensor we need to load a model into the AI processor. to do this simple coppy the file sensor_data_collection_model.bin from the sensor_data_collection_model folder onto the SD card that you put into the tinyML board and it will read it on power up.

 The next step is to gather some data and train the ML modle.
 The TinyML will then generate a message when it detects something in the accelerometer data-stream that looks like an action we have labelled

 # Building one:
 Bits that are needed: